betterwithdata/dnikit/docs/introspectors/data_introspection/familiarity.rst

 should not be omitted during data inspection, since it is the model that will make the final decisions.

-DNIKit's `Familiarity` introspector finds the most/least representative data samples in a given dataset or within a certain class.
+DeepView's `Familiarity` introspector finds the most/least representative data samples in a given dataset or within a certain class.
 Instead of learning the distribution of the raw data, it learns the **distribution of the embedding space** generated by a layer of a DNN